Author Bio for Publications

 Banff National Park, Canada

 Shane has been invited by the Banff Centre for Arts and Creativity to serve as faculty during a two-week horror writing residency.
-Alongside two other established names, he will mentor a group of seven (out of 21) Indigenous writers, offering one-on-one sessions, hosting a public reading of their work, and giving an informal talk on something relevant to the genre.
+Alongside Cherie Dimaline and Jessica Johns, he will mentor six of the cohort's 21 accepted horror writers, offering one-on-one sessions, hosting a public reading of their work, and teaching a workshop he's titling, "The Horror of the Unsaid: Mastering Subtlety in Horror Writing."